-ORANGE all of the region's transportation agencies.
-COUNTY Work around the purchase of remaining areas of the 528 and keep the lanes open to the I Drive Corridor The easing of traffic congestion on the 408.
+Integration of strategy and vision among all of the region's transportation agencies.

+Work around the purchase of remaining areas of the 528 and keep the lanes open to the I Drive Corridor The easing of traffic congestion on the 408.

 Finding a way to connect 429, 417 and 538 in southwest Orange to relive traffic woes from I-4 and the Champions Gate/4 Corners area.
 Also using the 408 corridor and Rig of Way for Light Rail or Bus Rapid Transit to connect West Orange to UCF in an efficient manner.

 Thought on improving rider density.
 Partner with Lynx to provide a high-capacity transfer station at the airport/ Brightline hub to offer high speed bus service around the CFX network to key leisure/work/population centers on the network.
 Tie this into my previous suggestion for off-system connectivity enhancement and people will begin to have true end-to-end transportation options that can replace car ownership.

 Extend the Beachline (528) to the west and potentially connect to the 429 to alleviate the congestion and traffic concerns in the areas through and south of Windermere to developing areas in the west.

-Using HOT lanes along 408 Expansion of Better East / West Road that and other congested sections goes from Apopka to Oviedo multimodal uses in through Altamonte and of the toll system would help the CFX ROW, and Winter Springs.
-Basically a increase revenue and allow expansion of the 408, both East and West 408 more North. for a faster commute time for those willing to pay extra
+Better East / West Road that goes from Apopka to Oviedo through Altamonte and Winter Springs.
+Basically a 408 more North.

+Using HOT lanes along 408

+and other congested sections

+of the toll system would help

+increase revenue and allow

+for a faster commute time for

+those willing to pay extra

+Expansion of multimodal uses in the CFX ROW, and expansion of the 408, both East and West

 First extending SR 408 to U.S. 27 then extending SR 408 East to U.S. 1. second Make John Young Parkway into an 8-lane expressway from U.S. 192 extending to U.S. 441/SR 436 Interchange.
 Third an Expressway extending from SR 434/U.S. 441 to SR 426 Just west of the SR 426/SR 417 interchange.
-Lastly, Extend SR 429 from I-4 making a beltway around the Kissimmee/ Poinciana/ST. Cloud area ending at SR 417 south of the SR 417/ SR 528 Interchange.
+Lastly, Extend SR 429 from I-4 making a beltway around the Kissimmee/ Poinciana/ST. Cloud area ending at SR 417 south of the SR 417/SR 528 Interchange.
 Hope this master plan idea goes into action one day!